 *You still must submit an application to drive any university vehicle regardless of size or capacity.

-As always, drivers involved in an accident of any kind while operating a university vehicle must submit an accident report to the Office of the Senior Vice President for Business, Finance and Technology in Alamance 107 as soon as possible.
+Drivers involved in an accident of any kind while operating a university vehicle must submit an accident report to the Office of Administrative Services in Alamance 213 as soon as possible.
 The form is available on the Business, Finance and Technology webpage or through this link provided--ACCIDENT REPORT

-Questions regarding the university’s drivers list, reports of property and liability damage and general questions about insurance coverage should also be directed to Valerie Cheek.
+Questions regarding the university’s drivers list, reports of property and liability damage and general questions about insurance coverage should also be directed to Meghan Fisher.

 Faculty and staff members who sustain injuries due to an accident on campus or on university business need to complete an Accident Investigation Form which is available on the Office of Human Resources’ website (www.elon.edu/hr) under the heading “Supervisor Resources.”